10 SMS Customer Engagement Strategies to Boost Retention

 This is the most basic form of engagement.
 It happens when a customer interacts with your business for a specific reason, such as making a purchase or receiving an order confirmation.

 Though simple, it’s an important step in the relationship.
-SMS updates like payment confirmations or shipping alerts keep customers informed, improve customer engagement, and build confidence in your service.
+Transactional messages like payment confirmations or shipping alerts keep customers informed and build confidence in your service.

 Emotional Engagement